I tell you, filling in for Rush is a little bit like being Jaja Gabor's eighth husband on their honeymoon.

 Rush will be back on Tuesday.

-Best of Rush on Monday, a well-deserved break for the king of all radio.
+A well-deserved break for the king of all radio.

-Uh no, it's September 14th, I think it was.
+No, it's September 14th, I think it was.

-We wish him the best.
+And the beleaguered snow, health-wise, anyway, we wish him the best.

-Great guy, had a chance to meet Tony once or twice.
+Had a chance to meet Tony once or twice.

 He's vague about his future right now.

-But I got I go back to an article Tony Snow wrote, and we just got we just got done talking a little bit about Iraq.
+And we just got done talking a little bit about Iraq.

-Would that it were true?
+Would that it were true.

-There's nothing there's nothing to back that up.
+There's nothing to back that up.

 We've had about one or two in the last five or six years.